wimlds/nyc-2019-scikit-sprint/sprint_planning/3_lessons_learned.md

 8. Communicate to attendees during the sprint if/how we would like them to complete their open PR

 ## 2019
-- 44 attendees too many.  reduce number of attendees to a manageable group
+Note:  45 attendees
 - do not have set deadline for applications.  make it rolling applications
 - `conda install` instructions updated adding `conda-forge`
 - do not promote sponsors until sponsorship funds have been received
-- have people submit feedback survey at end of event
+- have people submit feedback survey at the event, prior to book signing
 - using meetup glitches: some attendees do not join meetup group so don't receive communications